HailToDodongo/tiny3d/docs/modelOpt.md

 This is a single object with 4 disconnected meshes, the right monkey head is also flat-shaded (in the mesh, not as a draw-flag).

-And here the log of all the parts: this shows the amount of vertices loaded at once, then the index count for regulat individual triangles (so 3 per tri), and lastly the index count for each of the triangle strip commands.
+And here the log of all the parts: this shows the amount of vertices loaded at once, then the index count for regular individual triangles (so 3 per tri), and lastly the index count for each of the triangle strip commands.
 ```
 [Scene] Vertices input: 3642
 [Scene] Indices input: 6978